Donald P. Hodel: Government career

-From 1972 to 1977, Hodel was at the Bonneville Power Administration as deputy administrator from 1969 to 1972 and administration from 1972 to 1977.
-After leaving it, he said that the Pacific Northwest would eventually need all the power that would be produced by the nuclear power plants proposed by the Washington Public Power Supply System.
+From 1972 to 1977, Hodel was at the Bonneville Power Administration as deputy administrator from 1969 to 1972 and administrator from 1972 to 1977.
+After leaving it, he said that the Pacific Northwest would eventually need all the power produced by the nuclear power plants proposed by the Washington Public Power Supply System.

 Hodel served as United States Secretary of Energy from 1982 to 1985 and Secretary of the Interior from 1985 to 1989 under President Ronald Reagan.
-He had been Undersecretary of the Interior under James Watt from 1981 to 1985.
+He had been Undersecretary of the Interior under James Watt from February 1981 to November 1982.

 Critics disrupted his efforts to impose a new management policy on a large amount of federal land and blocked his efforts to create vast new wilderness areas.
-In spite of the criticisms, the Reagan administration added over two million acres (8,000 km²) to the national wilderness system.
+Despite the criticisms, the Reagan administration added over 2 million acres (8,000 km²) to the national wilderness system.
 The Hodel policy was continued under Manuel Lujan Jr. in the George H. W. Bush administration.
 It was rescinded in 1997 by Secretary Bruce Babbitt.

-In an article, Hodel wrote, "Throughout President Reagan's eight years, his secretaries of the Interior pursued these objectives within the framework of his and their conviction that America could have both an improving environment and an adequate energy supply.
+In an article, Hodel wrote, "Throughout President Reagan's eight years, his Secretaries of the Interior pursued these objectives within the framework of his and their conviction that America could have both an improving environment and an adequate energy supply.
 We did not and do not have to choose between them, as some have contended."

 While secretary, Hodel proposed to undertake a study on the removal of the O'Shaughnessy Dam in Yosemite National Park, and the restoration of Hetch Hetchy Valley, a smaller but inundated version of Yosemite Valley.
 Dianne Feinstein, former mayor of San Francisco, which owns the dam, opposed the study and had it quashed.

 In March 1984, the Navajo Nation requested that Secretary of the Interior William Clark make a reasonable adjustment of the coal lease royalty rate paid by Peabody Coal, now Peabody Energy.
 In July 1985, the newly appointed Hodel secretly met ex parte with Peabody's representative, "a former aide and friend of Secretary Hodel".
 After briefly reviewing the proposals' merits, Hodel approved lease amendments with royalty rates well below the rate that had previously been determined appropriate by the agencies responsible for monitoring the federal government's relations with Native Americans.
 In 2007, the US Court of Appeals for the Federal Circuit determined that those actions breached the government's duty of trust to the Nation and established a "cognizable money-mandating claim" against the government under the Indian Tucker Act.